 If you obsess over every calorie you eat and every step you track on your FitBit, try to make some mental and physical space on vacation to enjoy food.
 It sounds so simple–enjoy food.

 Allow your body and brain to relax into the new cuisines you will try.
 Whether that’s a croissant in Paris or an empanada from a food truck in Costa Rica, try everything and anything that strikes your fancy.
 Our regular meal patterns will fall back into place when we return home, so eat what the locals eat and enjoy every second!

 Wine and dinner in Paris

-When I backpacked around Europe for 10 weeks, it was the first time I stayed in hostels.
+When I backpacked around Europe for 10 weeks as a longer term solo female travel experience, it was the first time I stayed in hostels.
 Outside of a few AirBnbs in Italy, my whole summer was spent with strangers in bunk beds.
 And I have to say…I liked it!

 I’ll talk more about hostels below, but one thing I wasn’t sure about was if they would be safe.
 Would I make friends or would I be alone for 10 weeks because of my solo travel?
 Some of the nicest and most sincere people I’ve ever met have been on my travels.

 It taught me that we are all strangers to each other, and we all want the same thing–to have people to talk to, to have a travel buddy, and to have fun.

 Outside of Spanish, I can speak very basic Italian, French, and German (thanks to my education studying opera in college).
 Even if I butchered everything I said in another language, the locals were very forgiving and helpful with whatever I needed.
 The kindness of strangers during this long trip really blew me away.
 Whether it was directions, help with the local busses, or ordering food in an unknown language, my struggles were always greeted with patience.

 It taught me a lot about extending empathy to other people.
 It just makes all the difference to be treated with patience and kindness instead of frustration and annoyance.